About Equine Centred®

 I have been involved with horses my whole life.
 My family always had horses and I used to ride and hang out with horses for hours on end in my childhood.
 Whilst doing my undergraduate degree in psychology at university, I studied animal behaviour and did my dissertation on foals understanding of human given cues which contributed to a published paper under my maiden name of Rayner: Proops.
 L., Rayner, J., Taylor, .A.M, and McComb, K. (2013).
 The Responses of Young Domestic Horses to Human-Given Cues.
 PLoS ONE 8(6): e67000. doi:10.1371/journal.pone.0067000

 After graduating University, I then went on to train as a Counsellor, Psychotherapist and Equine Therapist, did a Diploma in Applied Equine Behaviour to instructor level to teach ground work skills and qualified as an Equine Behaviourist having completed the Natural Animal Centre Equine Behaviour Qualification.
 I have a passion for learning and education, and over the years have carried on learning about different approaches to horsemanship, including natural horsemanship and most recently positive reinforcement and clicker training.

-Alongside my training, I have worked as Programme Director which included the roles of assessor, tutor and lead internal quality assurer for IFEEL Qualifications Ltd (2010 - present) who provide qualifications in Equine Facilitated Human Development and Psychotraumatology.
-I also worked for the Dare to Live Trust charity (2015 - present) as an equine facilitator working with military veterans.
+Alongside my training, I have worked as Programme Director which included the roles of assessor, tutor and lead internal quality assurer for IFEEL Qualifications Ltd (2010 - 2020) who provide qualifications in Equine Facilitated Human Development and Psychotraumatology.
+I also worked for the Dare to Live Trust charity (2015 - 2019) as an equine facilitator working with military veterans.
 I run a human counselling private practice, Integrated Psychotherapeutic Solutions (2015 - present) in addition to Equine Centred which I founded 2015.
 Previously I have volunteered as an addictions counsellor, intake assessor and group facilitator with Catalyst, a Surrey based addictions charity (2014 - 2017).

 It is my passion to share knowledge and teach people and their horses in a way that is enjoyable and stress free for both the human and the horse.
 I like to work responsively with people and horses, adapting the process to meet individual needs and help people reach their goals.
 It is lovely watching communication and connection grow between horse and human and for the horse to become more engaged in their interactions.